MartinFillon/Workshop-rust/Challenger.md

 Try and implement this with a basic parsing of arguments in your main.
 This may be a good practice for your future projects in Rust.

-Maybe create a parsing of arguments for your program in *Exercise 1* like this:
+Maybe you could create a parsing of arguments for your program in *Exercise 1* like this:

 *Example*

-Input: `./target/debug/<.exe> Audrey 48`
+`./target/debug/<.exe> Audrey 48`

 Output:
 ```txt